Quick start

 pip install parfun

 The above command will only install the base package.
-If you wish to use a more advanced computing backend, such as Scaler or Dask, or to enable Pandas’ support, use the scaler, dask and/or pandas extras:
+This is suitable for using the multiprocessing backend, however if you wish to use an alternate computing backend, such as Scaler or Dask, or to enable Pandas’ support, install the scaler, dask, or pandas extras as required:

 pip install "parfun[dask,scaler,pandas]"

-Before using the library, the user should select the backend instance.
-This can either be done process wise with set_parallel_backend() or temporarily using a Python context manager with set_parallel_backend_context().
+Before using Parfun, the backend must be initialized.
+This can either be done with set_parallel_backend() or in a scoped context manager using set_parallel_backend_context().

 import parfun as pf